HwWobbe/WipHww/README.md

 # WipHww

 * 2020.04:
-* * dealing with the extended CoVid19 lockdown
+* * dealing with extended CoVid19 lockdown Business issues

 * 2020.03:
 * * reacting to Corona-19 by reviewing all prior protocols